Arronk/My-Coding-Journey/LogR2.md

 higher order array functions in javascript aren't registering for me.
 I think it's a combination of arrow syntax and callback functions adding double layers of complexity for me.
 So far the questions have be manageable and i'm feeling a bit more comfortable with it.

+## Day 88: 18.10.18

+### Progress: Got up to section 10/17 on the quick ES6 Udemy Course

+Did ok with the exercises tonight but there was one or two I had to look at the solution when I had to write a find() inside a reduce().
+Should hopefully have this all finished tomorrow night and back onto finish off the MIT coursework in time for the final exam next week.